Arie2021jw/SQL_SERVER-Working-with-Dates/README.md

-This repository contains multiple examples on how SQL Server can be used to manipulate strings.
+This repository contains multiple examples on how SQL Server can be used to work with dates.

 List of examples:
 1) Adding and Subtracting Days, Months and Years to a date using function DATEADD.